Regiment "Lancieri Vittorio Emanuele II" (10th): Third Italian War of Independence

 On 20 June 1866, the Third Italian War of Independence between the Kingdom of Italy and the Austrian Empire began.
 During the war the Regiment "Lancieri Vittorio Emanuele" formed, together with the Regiment "Lancieri di Firenze" and Regiment "Cavalleggeri di Monferrato", the II Cavalry Brigade of the IV Corps of the Army of the Po, which operated along the Po river.
 On 5 July 1866, the Army of the Po began the siege of the Austrian fortress at Borgoforte and during the night between 6 and 7 July the army crossed the Po river.
 On 11 July, the first forces of the Army of the Po entered Rovigo, which had been abandoned by the Austrians, as the Austrian forces in Italy had received the order to retreat towards the Isonzo river and the Trentino region.
 On 14 July, the Italian IV Corps ceded five divisions and the Italian I Corps one division to form the V Corps and VI Corps.
 Additionally the Italian II Corps and III Corps ceded both one division to form the VIII Corps.
 Afterwards the Army of the Po, which now consisted of the I, IV, V, VI, and VIII corps with a combined force of 14 divisions and six cavalry brigades, began a rapid advance through Veneto towards the Isonzo river without encountering Austrian forces.
 During the advance, the 5th Squadron of the Regiment "Lancieri Vittorio Emanuele" was the first Italian unit to enter Padua, where the squadron was informed by local railwaymen that an Austrian supply train remained at the railway station in Vicenza.
-The 5th Squadron's commander then commandeered one of the trains stranded at the Padua railway station and with ten of his men and around 30 volunteers from Padua moved to Vicenza, where the Austrian supply train as well as an Austrian military magazzin was captured.
+The 5th Squadron's commander then commandeered one of the trains stranded at the Padua Railway Station and with ten of his men and around thirty volunteers from Padua moved to Vicenza, where the Austrian supply train and also an Austrian military magazine were captured.

 On 10 September 1871, the regiment was renamed 10th Cavalry Regiment (Vittorio Emanuele), and on 5 November 1876, Cavalry Regiment "Vittorio Emanuele" (10th).
 In 1887, the regiment provided personnel and horses for the formation of the Mounted Hunters Squadron, which fought in the Italo-Ethiopian War of 1887–1889.
 In 1895-96, the regiment provided one officer and 68 enlisted for units deployed to Italian Eritrea for the First Italo-Ethiopian War.
 On 16 December 1897, the regiment was renamed Regiment "Lancieri Vittorio Emanuele" (10th).
 On 29 July 1900, Victor Emmanuel III ascended to the throne of Italy and consequently, on 30 August 1900, the regiment was renamed Regiment "Lancieri Vittorio Emanuele II" (10th).
 On 1 October 1909, the regiment ceded its 3rd Squadron to help form the Regiment "Lancieri di Vercelli" (26th).
 In 1911–12, the regiment provided 174 enlisted to units deployed for the Italo-Turkish War.